CurtTimson/curtis-timson/content/post/tools/20170725-atom-packages.md

 ## How to install atom packages
 Atom packages can either be installed using CLI or through Atom itself.

-To install through Atom go to `Settings > Install` and search for the package which you wish to install.
+To install through Atom go to **Settings → Install** and search for the package which you wish to install.

 ![File Icons](/images/post/atom/package-install.png)